OpenAstronomy/openastronomy.github.io/_projects/2021/novas/NOVAS.md

 ---
 name: NOVAS
-desc: Implement a Julia version of the U.S. Naval Observatory Vector Astrometry Software (NOVAS) library and vectorize it to improve performance.
+desc: Implement a Julia vectorized version of the NOVAS library
 # add a short one line description of your project
 requirements:
 # Student requirements: